Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 You'll need the *External ID* and *Access Key 1* to connect your application to Orpius.

-## Setting up your Middle-Tier Application
+## Setting up Your Middle-Tier Application

 In the SDK sample, the *Sample_AspNetCore_ProtobufNet* is a consise example of the key parts that you are likely to have in your project.